-Cybersecurity is a critical part of our risk management.
+Cybersecurity is a critical part of our risk management which the Board oversees.
 To more effectively address cybersecurity threats, we leverage a multi-layer approach, with our Chief Information Security Officer ("CISO") leading a team that is responsible for forming our enterprise-wide information security strategy, training, policy, standards, architecture and processes to protect the Company against cybersecurity risks.
-We have a comprehensive employee security awareness program in place and a security training program for technical personnel.
-The CISO provides updates to the Board regarding threat intelligence, cyber risk areas, cybersecurity technologies and best practices, and major cybersecurity incidents (if any).
+Our cybersecurity programs align to ISO 27001 as a principle and when third party audit firms conduct audits on portions of our cybersecurity program or processes, they apply ISO 27001.
+At this time, Interflex, one of our leading brands, has ISO 27001 certification.
+Further, we have a comprehensive employee security awareness program in place and a security training program for technical personnel.
+Various trainings through these programs are provided regularly throughout the year.
+The CISO provides periodic briefings to the Board during the year regarding threat intelligence, cyber risk areas, cybersecurity technologies and best practices, and major cybersecurity incidents (if any).